kata-containers/kata-containers/kata-deploy/README.md

 Note, installation through daemonsets successfully installs `katacontainers.io/kata-runtime` on a node only if it uses either containerd or CRI-O CRI-shims.

-## Docker quick start:
+## Docker quick start

 The kata-deploy container image makes use of a script, `kata-deploy-docker`, for installation of Kata artifacts and configuration of Docker to utilize the runtime.
 The following volumes are required to be mounted to aid in this:
 - /opt/kata: this is where all kata artifacts are installed on the system